Lyrenhex/ENG1-Project-Part2/v2/snapshots.md

 ### 2022-04-22

-More progress was made on each part and all are almost complete.
+More progress was made on all parts of the project and are almost complete.

 ![gantt chart for 2022-04-22](/img/week7.png)